cacttus/Loft/notes.md

 ﻿So
 * text / font

+UIScreen **
+so we're goint o have multiple of them for whatever but you can just use the same system adn we just give the shader a normal and say that is the oritnetaiton of the thing and so the vertes are still in 2d coorintsates

+question

+orgainzation of woerldobject and uiscreen

+one mesh per uiscreen

+megatex ? - one per or .. for all ?

+how bouat gameobject ?

+uiscreen is really a gameobject so . how to do that, idk.

+gui - generic class to hold fonts? then GUI needs to hold the MegaTex if that's the case.
+All fonts will be on there.

 * gui
 * topo - build on top of World.cs
 * get renderer to alias